pablo53/devops-lab/README.md

 ### SonarQube

-SonarQube can be accessed from the host at `http://localhost:30900`.
-The default credentials on the first login are: username=`admin`, password=`admin`.
+SonarQube can be accessed from the host at `http://localhost:30900/sonarqube`.
+The default credentials on the first login are: username `admin` and password `admin`.
 Immediately, after the first successful login with these credentials, SonarQube asks to change them.

 ### Registry Server